 Our project aims to discover whether or not the defective gene is widespread in the Australian population of Pomeranian dogs.
 We will be recruiting Pomeranian dog breeders and owners to provide cheek swab samples for DNA analysis by PCR, sequencing and restriction enzyme analysis.

-A DNA test will be available to determine mutation carrier status of dogs, and potentially enable elimination of the mutation through selective breeding.
-The phenotype of our index case was relatively mild, nonetheless it is a risk factor for serious complications under anaesthesia and its elimination will benefit the welfare of the dogs.
+A DNA test has been developed for this project to determine the mutation carrier status of dogs and may eventually enable elimination of the mutation through selective breeding.
+Our index case was detected because her blue tongue turned almost black under stress.
+This disease is a risk factor for serious complications under anaesthesia and its elimination would greatly benefit the welfare of this delightful little dog breed.

 Study companion animal health

 Anne Peaston’s research interests focus on companion animal health and disease, as you can see reflected in her honours projects, such as genetics of dog diseases, unique features of cat biology, and using big data from general practices to build knowledge about dog and cat diseases in Australia.

 How do we feed the world’s growing population?
 How do we save our wildlife from extinction?
 Got an idea that will build a brighter, greener world?